ystael/chicago-ug-math-bib/advanced/complex-analysis.md

 of compact Riemann surfaces as someone who already knew the general principles would see it, as a specialization of complex algebraic geometry.

-**[PC]** This book lies on my shelf from Math 314, waiting for someone smarter than me to come by and read it.
+**[Pete Clark]** This book lies on my shelf from Math 314, waiting for someone smarter than me to come by and read it.
 I think I read pages 27 and 28 about 50 times, but that's about it.

 #### Jost, *Compact Riemann surfaces*